spacebanana420/ffscala/README.md

 ```
 ffmpeg -i image.bmp -filter:v scale=700:800 biggerimage.png
 ```
-Note that the relative paths for the images can be used instead of the absolute paths.
-You don't also need to use many functions to get a working FFmpeg command.
+Here, the relative paths for the images are used.
+Many less parameters are used here, you don't have to use all functions of this library.

 Your path names can have spaces between them, as the command execution is shell-independent.